Koprzywnica – Cistercian Abbey

 During the Gothic period, the roofs of the church were rebuilt.
 At the time, brick gables were built on stone walls, raising their height by about 3.9 meters.
 A new, high roof truss and a new ridge turret were also made.
 The interior of the church was covered with figural polychromes dating to the mid-fourteenth century.
 Its characteristic features were black background colors and persons with elongated proportions.
 In the second half of the fourteenth century, geometric decorations were painted on the windows frames of the northern transept and on one of its arch bands.
 Probably at the same time floral and geometrical decorations were created in the southern aisle and polychrome of ribs and arch bands.
 At the latest, at the beginning of the 15th century, paintings could be made on the eastern wall of the presbytery, depicting, among others, a kneeling abbot and on the northern wall where shields were placed in rows.

-The oldest eastern wing was built of carefully developed gray-colored sandstone blocks.
+The oldest eastern wing was built in the opus emplectum technique, on the face sides of carefully worked grey sandstone blocks.
 In the second half of the thirteenth century, the quality of erected walls deteriorated, they were already erected from unworked stones and in places with blocks with poorly worked surfaces.
 The upper floor was built in this construction.
 The building was adjacent to the northern transept with which it was connected by portals at the level of the ground floor and upper floor.
 Ground floor façades of eastern wing was placed on a high pedestal, over which probably hung pilasters from the west.
 In the opposite eastern façade, lesenes were used, strengthening the walls on the border of rooms and bays.

-The east wing upper floor housed the abbot’s chamber above the sacristy, illuminated by narrow, rectangular windows, and the rest housed the aforementioned dormitory.
+The upper floor of the east wing housed the abbot’s chamber above the sacristy, illuminated by narrow, rectangular windows.
+The rest part of the wing housed the aforementioned dormitory.
 Mostly in Cistercian abbeys on both sides they were illuminated by small windows that corresponded to individual sleeping places.
 In the west, windows overlooked the cloister roof above the cloister’s garden, while in the east, the monastery grounds.
 The mattresses from the 12th / 13th century were separated by wooden or half-timbered walls, or screens creating separate cabins, sometimes obscured by curtains, but always leaving the passage through the center of the dormitory.
 At the end of the wing, there were usually passages to the latrines, located on the first floor, above the sewer.
 Often, for hygienic reasons, latrines were built at a distance and connected to it by means of a porch hung on arcades.

 In the northern wing of the abbey there was a brick refectory.
 A pointed portal from the cloister led to it, and two round windows with trefoil rosettes lit it.
 The refectory’s interior was covered with a two-bay stellar vault.
 Most likely the refectory was adjacent to the monastery kitchen and perhaps to the calefactory, i.e. the room heated throughout the winter in which the brothers could warm up.
 The west wing has not survived to modern times, therefore its arrangement remains unknown.
 By way of comparison, it can be assumed that it housed lay brothers rooms, including their refectory, always placed on the ground floor near the cellar and dormitory, which was located on the first floor.